pleabargain/EnglishHelpsYourCareer/english_question_words.md

 - And so what?

 # Where
+- Where can we buy this robot?
+- Where has the werewolf been since last night?
+- Where does your wife prefer to play chess?
+- Where do you watch the TV show?
+- Where is the TV show set?
+- Where is the TV show filmed?
 - Where do you need to use strong passwords?
 - Where can I find a Japanese restaurant in Warsaw?
 - Where will you stay in Spain?